RinatRezyapov/personal-blog-and-cv/content/blog/build-your-own-react-component/index.md

     const renderedComponent = instantiateComponent(renderedElement);
   }
 ```
 We've got what we declared in the `render` method of the App class component.
 Nice!

-Next, we call `instantiateComponent` with this result.
+Then, we call `instantiateComponent` with this result.

+## Implementing DOMComponentWrapper <a name="implementing-domcomponentwrapper"></a>

 The current implementation of `instantiateComponent` expects `element.type` to be a class component.
 So we need to add support for DOM elements in the `element.type`, i.e. `div`, `a`.
 Pay attention that we use string ("div") to describe a DOM element and not actual HTML tag (div).

 ```js
   // Component.js